lunkums/Disarray/lib/README.md

 # Static Libraries

 One of Disarray's dependencies is FNA which itself uses several native libraries for window management, input, image I/O, 3D graphics, and audio/video playback.
-A comprehensive list of these dependencies are:
+A comprehensive list of these libraries are:

 - SDL2
 - FNA3D